One CAN make a difference.

 “We wanted something interactive that could spur on conversations as well as raise funds and food donations… CANstruction® was the perfect way to do this.“ said Riley.

 Registration is open now until January 31st, 2019.
-Interested teams are invited to attend a Team Rally Night on Thursday, January 17th, 2019 at the Dalewood Golf Club.
-This is a revised date so please mark your calendars!
+Interested teams are invited to attend a Team Rally Night on Wednesday, January 9th, 2019 at the Dalewood Golf Club.

 Entry fee for teams is $250.
 Local businesses, non-profits, sports teams, church groups, as well as individual teams, are all welcome to participate and showcase their talents.
 Some of the prizes awarded to the teams include: Best Use of Labels, Structural Ingenuity, Judges Favourite, Most Cans, Junior Outstanding Structure & People’s Choice.